 Medical Professional Sexual Assault Verdicts and Settlements

 Below are only a handful of recent cases where a patient receiving medical attention was sexually assaulted.
+Why?
+These cases almost invariably settle before a jury trial.

 Illinois, 2018: $600,000 pre-suit settlement.

 A male patient in his 30s receiving psychiatric care alleged a hospital employee forced him to perform sexual acts.
-The patient claimed that hospital ignored complaints made about the employee by him and other patients.
+The patient claimed that the hospital ignored complaints made about the employee by him and other patients.
 The employee was eventually charged with five counts of sexual assault.
 The patient intended to sue the hospital, alleging its conduct violated the Illinois Sexual Exploitation Act.
 Prior to the filing of a suit, the parties reached a $600,000 settlement.

 Georgia, 2015: $3.7 million verdict.